mahendranv/mahendranv.github.io/_posts/compose/2021-06-23-compose-shapes.md

 ## 📐 Shapes

-Below went through few shapes, all of them has common characteristics listed below:
+All the shapes discussed here has common characteristics listed below:

 1. Can cut specific corners or all at once
 2. Corner unit size defined in CornerSize.
 That means it can take the corner size in terms of pixels, dps or percent.